bombasticSlacks/Aspirant/Game/Brawler.md

 ### Basic

 #### Black Belt
-When not holding anything can perform a [Melee Attack](Terminology#Melee%20Attack) as though you had a melee weapon with a damage value #TODODamage of $2 \times Strength$
+When not holding anything can perform a [Melee Attack](Terminology#Melee%20Attack) as though you had a melee weapon with a damage bonus of $2 \times Strength$

 #### Bushwhacker
 Whenever someone performs a [Mitigated Attack](Terminology#Mitigated%20Attack) against you in melee, you may spend a [Reaction](Terminology#Reaction) to make an [Attack](Terminology#Attack) with a hit location of the limb they attacked with.